liangzhenhou/eTRACER/README.md

-# Spatiotemporal lineage tracing reveals immune evasion via stabilization of pre-existing tumor state by AP-1
+# Testing the plasticity-first theory of tumor evolution with spatiotemporal lineage tracing
 Scripts for eTARCER (an endogenous gene 3'UTR-based CRISPR-Cas9 lineage tracer) to process lineage tracing, scRNA-seq, spatial transcriptomics, and single cell multiome data.